-One of the more often offered explanations for the name Jeep has to do with America's favorite spinach swilling sailor: Popeye.
-In E.C Segar's Thimble Theatre comics, which features Popeye and Olive Oyl, there is a magical pet named Eugene the Jeep.
-Eugene is a dog and cat hybrid creature with a large bulbous nose who is known for his ability to go anywhere and do anything.
-Not only is his species a Jeep, but it's also the only word that would ever come out of his mouth.
+One of the most common explanations for the name Jeep has to do with America's favorite spinach-swilling sailor: Popeye.
+In E.C.
+Segar's Thimble Theatre comics featuring Popeye and Olive Oyl, there is a magical pet named Eugene the Jeep.
+Eugene is a dog and cat hybrid with a large bulbous nose.
+He’s known for his ability to “go anywhere and do anything,” which is coincidentally Jeep’s motto.

 Not only was his species a Jeep, but it was also the only word that would come out of his mouth.
 Many of the soldiers who were fighting in WWII would most likely have been fans of Popeye and his magical pet.
 Considering the rough war-time terrain that jeeps needed to conquer, it’s possible its name comes from the character who was able to go anywhere.

 Another viable theory is that the name is derived from the Ford GP, meaning general purpose.
 These were Ford’s early military jeep models and phonetically sound close to the word “jeep.”
 Some claim that GP did not actually stand for “general purpose.”
 The other interpretation is that the G stood for government while the P was a designation that indicated it was a recon car with an 80-inch wheelbase.

 Funny enough, this is similar to how the Humvee got its name.
 Humvees replaced the military jeeps back in the 1980s.
 Its designation was HMMWV, which stands for high mobility multipurpose wheeled vehicle.
 Just as GP could have inspired “Jeep,” the acronym HMMWV inspired the colloquial Humvee name.